albee/smallsat-sim/README.md

 ## Python Debugger
-If you are using VSCode and want to run the python debugger in the docker run the following command in a terminal that is attached to the Docker.
+If you are using VSCode and want to run the python debugger in the Docker run the following command in a terminal that is attached to the Docker.
 Make sure to replace `experiments/test.py` with the file you want to debug.

 ```bash
 pip install debugpy -t /tmp && python /tmp/debugpy --wait-for-client --listen 0.0.0.0:5678 experiments/test.py